Environmental and climate protection at Munich Re

 We want to be measured against the implementation of our environmental and climate protection strategy, and orientate ourselves towards the following objectives formulated in 2015, which we want to achieve by 2020:

 A reduction of carbon emissions of 35% compared to the base year of 2009 per employee

 Permanent carbon neutrality, taking into account compensation projects

 Full conversion of electricity procurement to renewable energy sources Group-wide

 An increase in the percentage of environmentally friendly consumables procured (e.g. paper, catering) and the procurement of environmentally friendly vehicles

 Enhancement of employee motivation to behave in an environmentally friendly way

 Regular certification of environmental and energy management systems at selected sites

 Annual, Group-wide verification of environmental data

 Since 2015, Munich Re (Group) has been committed to maintaining carbon neutrality in our business operations.
 We compensate unavoidable carbon emissions by purchasing carbon certificates.
 We follow strict requirements when selecting offsetting projects.
-For example, at least one of the project must meet the Gold Standard and be implemented in one of the world’s least developed countries.
 In addition to avoiding carbon emissions, we also place a special emphasis on maintaining social standards.
 We primarily support projects that promote health, facilitate education, develop local infrastructure, avoid deforestation and maintain biodiversity.
-To achieve carbon neutrality for the 2018 financial year, we obtained carbon certificates from the following projects:

 Explore further Corporate Responsibility topics